alvzed/stickling/README.md

 - Time stamp - will put a timestamp on all posts, which will be used to sort the feeds.

-#### How this ties up with user stories

-- As Emma, I want to buy a new cactus for my living room.

-Emma can quite easily go onto the Propagation Station and look through the posts if anyone has posted about selling a cactus.
-If this is the case then she can click 'view post' and then 'contact' to send an email to the seller.

-If there are no posts mentioning a cactus she can make a new post with the about wanting to buy a cactus.

-This user story ties together with John, who was looking to sell a cactus, and he can follow the same steps and then communicate with Emma about selling his cactus to her.

-- As Sanna, I have a monstera I want to trade for a tomato plant.
-Just like Emma, Sanna can look through the Propagation Station if anyone has a tomato plant they want to trade.
-If not, Sanna can create a new post set to Want to trade saying that she has a monstera and specifying what she'd like  to trade it for.

-- As Elton, I want to rescue my dying plant by seeking advice on how to treat it properly.
-- As Gus, I want to share my knowledge with other people and help them with their plants.

-These two stories work together on the Plant Nursery feed.
-Elton can make a post about his dying plant by clicking new post and setting the checkbox to plant nursery.
-After posting this Gus can look at the post and leave comments to give John advice on how to save his plant.

-- As Amund I like to share my plant journey online with other people, both for inspiration and for fun.

-This user story will be solved in the future when user authentication, likes, and the Greenhouse feed has been implemented.

 ## Technologies Used